Sonukr/react-gitbook/lectures/01-react/01_introduction.md

 * Made open source in May 2013.

+To get more hands on and in-depth down the React rabbit hole, let's keep going!

-> If you want to get an in-depth taste of what React is all about, [here's an introduction from React.js Conf 2015](https://www.youtube.com/watch?v=KVZ-P-ZI6W4&feature=youtu.be&t=510).
+*If you want to get an in-depth taste of what React is all about, [here's an introduction from React.js Conf 2015](https://www.youtube.com/watch?v=KVZ-P-ZI6W4&feature=youtu.be&t=510).
 We'd recommend starting around the 8:35 mark and watching until 16:30.

-To get more hands on and in-depth down the React rabbit hole, let's keep going!
+This link is also in the Further Reading page at the end of the React module.*